larsgw/svm/README.md

 * Scroll: zoom; TG: zoom
 * WASD: move X and Z axis; RF: move Y axis
 * IJKL: rotate static Y and dynamic X axis; ZX: rotate Z axis
-* Q: Back to last camera
+* Q: move back to last camera
-* 1: Show axes
-* 2: Show layer toggle menu
-* 3: Re-align bottom camera menu (almost never necessary)
+* Arrow keys: change camera

 In the console, there's a short "performance report".
 If `Total` is above ~450 elements, things may get weird, but that really depends on the computer and browser.